bhatsushant/bhatsushant/README.md

 - 👋 Hi, I’m Sushant Bhat
-- 👀 I’m interested in programming
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Data Structures & Algorithms
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on Open Source Projects in the near future
-- 📫 How to reach me : **GitHub** - https://github.com/bhatsushant, **LinkedIn** - https://www.linkedin.com/in/sushantbhat93/
+- 📫 How to reach me : **LinkedIn** - https://www.linkedin.com/in/sushantbhat93/

 <!---
 bhatsushant/bhatsushant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.